lab596/civiform/Server-config-vars.md

 Many aspects of CiviForm are controlled by *configuration variables*.
 Examples include the domain name of the CiviForm server, the software version to deploy, settings for authentication, and locations of resources such as logos.

-This document describes how these varaiables are managed in various locations in the system.
+This document describes how these variables are managed in various locations in the system.

+## Overview

+Server variables are declared in [`env-var-docs.json`](https://github.com/civiform/civiform/blob/main/server/conf/env-var-docs.json).
+Configuration in that file determines their type and how they are set and consumed in the server.

+Most variables are read from the environment when the server starts.
+However, variables with the `ADMIN_WRITABLE` mode are set by the CiviForm Admin role and stored in the database.
+The values for those variables are loaded from the database on [every request and cached on the Play Framework's Request object](https://github.com/civiform/civiform/blob/check-that-filters-inject-services-using-providers/server/app/filters/SettingsFilter.java#L48).

+For more info on variable configuration and the env-var-docs.json file see the [README](https://github.com/civiform/civiform/blob/check-that-filters-inject-services-using-providers/env-var-docs/parser-package/README.md).

 ## application.conf